chreke/learn-ansible/README.md

-Note that we have to start the server on `0.0.0.0` - this is actually different from `127.0.0.1` (Django's default) since the latter is actually a loopback interface and not the machine's own IP address.
+Note that we have to start the server on `0.0.0.0` - this is actually different from `127.0.0.1` (Django's default) since the latter is a loopback interface and will not work with port forwarding.

 We then use Ansible's `template` module to create the upstart conf
 file: